 Unlike GLOCK sights, the rear sight is easily drift adjustable.
 It’s dovetailed and all it takes to adjust it is an Allen wrench.
 No sight pusher required.

 Don’t like ’em?
 Not a problem.
-Since the full-size version has been out there for over a year, there are plenty of aftermarket options and it’s easy to swap them out yourself.
+Since the full-size version has been out there for over a year, there are plenty of aftermarket options (such as three-dot sights, fiber optics or night sights), and it’s easy to swap them out yourself.

 As for how she shoots . . .